kushalprakash6/Standalone-5G-netowrk-simulation/README.md

 ## Abstract

 Compared to 4G network 5G offers high speed data rates and connectivity even during huge user volume.
 Along with this there are a variety of other applications supported by 5G network.
 The goal of a network slicing design for a 5G network is to increase network flexibility and dynamics to accommodate contemporary network applications.
 In this project, we have implemented a 5G Stand Alone (SA) network using Open5gs as a 5G core and UERANSIM as 5G-RAN.
 The main objective of this project is to implement network slicing to provide File Sharing, Streaming and VOIP calling services between two tenant groups.
 We configured Kamailio, Next Cloud and Owncast servers in different Vms to provide VOIP Calling, File Sharing and Streaming services respectively.
 The tenant groups were able to access the services using the dedicated slices as per their requirements.

+## Introduction

+The fundamental architectural concepts and technological advancements of 5G distinguish it from earlier generations of mobile communication networks.
+Key elements like network slicing and CUPS play pivotal roles in realizing the separation of control and user planes.
+Additionally, through network slicing, multiple logical (virtual) networks can be established on the same physical infrastructure to cater to diverse consumers and services.
+To implement the principles of CUPS and Network Slicing in the 5G network, it is essential to integrate Network Function Virtualization, Software Defined Networking, and Cloud-Native technologies into the core network design.
+These technologies are aimed at enhancing the adaptability, scalability, and flexibility of the 5G core network.

+## Scope of the project

+The aim of this project is to construct a 5G-SA (Stand-alone) system utilizing Open5GS, capable of delivering diverse services between hosts and segmenting the data network accordingly.
+This endeavor is executed through UERANSIM.
+The concept is anticipated to be effective as it enables SIP sessions, file sharing, and streaming among designated hosts within each network slice, while restricting communication between servers in distinct network slices.

 ## Definition and Abbreviations